 A few shops were built in 1912 to assist in park maintenance.
 In 1918, the Superintendent suggested erecting service buildings throughout the park, some of them alongside the greenhouses.
 This was only a temporary solution, and less than 10 years later, in 1927, the existing building, which serves as a garage, storage depot and workshop, was built.
 Since that time, the workshops have been renovated and modernized to adapt to the modern equipment used in maintaining much of the Plains’ property and infrastructures

 In 1909, the year after its inception, the National Battlefields Commission leased the second floor of a house on Cook Street for its offices.
 When the lease expired in 1924, the Commission moved to the fifth floor of 71 rue St-Pierre.
 In the 1940s, the Park administration moved to 390 rue de Bernières, close to Martello Tower 2.
 The building, with stone covered walls, turret and copper roof, was built in 1940 and was renovated in 1982 and 1984.
-A reception and interpretation centre was installed on the ground floor in 1987.
-Today the building is used exclusively for the park administrative and financial services.
+In 2018, the Park administration moved to the Plains of Abraham Museum, 835 Wilfrid-Laurier Avenue.

 Credit: Archives of the National Battlefields Commission.

 The Plains Services Building is situated in the heart of the Park, close to the Edwin-Bélanger Bandstand, the Centennial Fountain and the Sundial.
 It was built in 1995 to respond to the needs arising from the increased activities in the sector, in particular performances staged at the Edwin-Bélanger Bandstand.
 The building contains washrooms, storage, a skiers’ rest stop and a restaurant, along with the park’s cultural and technical services.